 Spray walls are bouldering walls (walls without ropes) but can come in a variety of shapes and sizes.
 Often, spray walls are at a steep angle but can also include less dramatic sections of the wall.
-Most importantly, almost every bolt on a spray wall is filled with a climbing hold to the point that it looks like someone took a climbing-hold-hose and sprayed it down until it was completely covered.
+Most importantly, almost every bolt on a spray wall is filled with climbing holds to the point that it looks like someone took a climbing-hold-hose and sprayed it down until it was completely covered.

 They were created, like all indoor climbing, as a training tool for outdoor climbing.
 Oftentimes climbers would imitate moves from their projects on the spray walls, practicing the movements until they became comfortable.
 Because of this, spray walls are recommended for intermediate and advanced climbers as beginner climbers likely won’t be able to take advantage of the benefits of the spray wall.

-So what is a spray wall for?
 Spray walls are perfect for training a variety of climbing attributes.
 Let’s take a look at some of the main ones!

-Above all else, spray walls are perfect for power training.
+Above all else, they are perfect for power training.
 Power training involves creating moves on the wall that are just at the end of a climber’s ability or perhaps even a little too tough.
-Instead of waiting for the setters at the gym to set a specific problem at this level of difficulty, a spray wall provides endless possibilities for a climber to create their own moves.
+Instead of waiting for the setters at the gym to set a specific problem at this level of difficulty, they provide endless possibilities for a climber to create their own moves.

-Another benefit of the spray wall is the endless combination of holds.
+Another benefit is the endless combination of holds.
 Climbers will often train endurance by linking anywhere from 10 to 50 moves together on a spray wall.
 The most common endurance exercise on a spray wall is called an “up-down-up” where the climber does just that: climbs to the top, down climbs, then climbs back to the top, all without resting.
 On a spray wall, a climber can perform this drill without repeating the same move twice, which makes the training even more effective as the climber has to remember the moves and cannot rely on muscle memory.